Welcome to the Angels & Entrepreneurs Summit.

 You can take your chances with the stock market for that.

-You should only be seeking deals that could pay you 1,000X or more.
+You should only be seeking deals that have the potential to pay you 1,000X or more.

 That way, if they deliver only half… or one-tenth… heck one one-hundredth of that – you’re still going to make a lot of money.